ROCm/rocBLAS/docs/source/argument_check.rst

 6. Return ``rocblas_status_invalid_pointer`` if any pointers used to determine quick return conditions are NULL.

-7. If a scalar argument passed by address is used to determine quick return conditions, and the current handle pointer mode is device, copy the scalar from the device to host, using RETURN_IF_HIP_ERROR() around hipMemcpy().
-Otherwise, load the scalar from the host.

-8. If quick return conditions are met:
+7. If quick return conditions are met:

    - if there is no return value